 - Games will typically store their palettes in one region of one game file.
 Palettes for most games only ever start on even numbered locations (ending in 0, 2, 4, 6, 8, a, c, or e).
 If you get lucky, the palettes will align / start on 0x...0 locations.
 If the palettes have their transparency color at a different location, please make sure you update your palette file to have that transparency color location set as the first position in that Extra.
 If you don't do this and try to have PalMod write to the game, we might stomp on the transparency color which can cause weird effects.

 - Palette length

 - Classic fighting games typically use 16 colors per palette, then there is another palette (lead by another transparency color), and repeat until the end of palette storage.
-When games started to get fancy around the SF3 era, they started using more colors: palettes can be a maximum of 256 colors before you would expect there to be another transparency color.
+When games started to get fancy around the SF3 era, they started using more colors: palettes can be a hard maximum of 256 colors before you would expect there to be another transparency color (or the end of that palette).
 If a sprite wants to use more than 256 colors, that would typically require multiple textures referencing multiple palettes.

 Ryu's Pet Hamster